sparkyb/pype/readme.txt

+Find/Replace bars:
+If you have ' or " as the first character in a find or find/replace entry, and what you entered is a proper string declaration in Python, PyPE will use the compiler module to parse and discover the the string.
+For example, to discover the LF charactesr, use "\n", including quotes.

+What the heck is going on with string escapes in regular expressions and/or multiline searches?
+You can use standard Python strings with escapes and quote marks just like when you use the find/replace bars with one minor difference; all searched data is normalized to have \n line endings regardless of the input.
+This means that if you want to find a colon followed by a line ending followed by a space, you would use ":\n ", including quotes.

+If you include line endings in your search string, then multiline searching will be automatically enabled during the search (but the box will remain checked or unchecked).

 What happens when "Smart Case" is enabled during a replace?
 If the found string is all upper or lower case, it will be replaced by a string that is also all upper or lower case.